"If you want to be a writer, you must do two things above all others: read a lot and write a lot." ~ Stephen King

 Children in EYFS and Key Stage 1 are taught reading skills through the highly structured and effective phonics programme, Read, Write Inc. Year 2 spend 40 minutes each day on the comprehension element of the programme.

-From Year 2, children also practise Echo Reading whereby they listen to the teacher reading a text, a sentence at time, before repeating it exactly as the teacher did, with intonation.
+In Year 2, children also practise Echo Reading/My Turn Your Turn whereby they listen to the teacher reading a text, a sentence at time, before repeating it exactly as the teacher did, with intonation.
 We have found that this helps the children to have a better understanding of what they read.
-This is further developed from Year 3 where the children begin to read the text, marking it when they hear pauses or emphasis for example.

-Children in Key Stage 2 spend at least an hour each week focusing on reading skills.
-This involves discussing and researching the meanings of key words in texts, both to extend the children’s vocabulary and aid understanding of what they are reading.
-Children also analyse texts, identifying features of genres or discussing the author’s word choices and the effect they create, for example.
-In addition to this, teachers model identifying the key words in questions and guide the children in answering those requiring retrieval, inference and author’s choices.
+Children in Key Stage 2 have daily lessons which focus on reading skills.
+These involve discussing and researching the meanings of key words in texts, both to extend the children’s vocabulary and aid understanding of what they are reading; analysing texts; identifying features of genres and discussing the author’s word choices and the effect they create.
+In addition to this, teachers model identifying the key words in questions and guide the children in answering those requiring retrieval, inference and author choice.

 Handwriting